greedyskeleton/Achievement/README.md

 Wallachia

-Does not exist in 1444 (no need to take their starting provinces unless they existed at some point of the game)
+Does not exist in 1444 (no need to take their capital provinces unless they existed at some point of the game)

 Aquileia (Venice)
 Chernigov (Lithuania)